-Once the installation is done, you can check if everything worked out by calling se --help from the command line.
-ScriptEngine will show all registered tasks, and the tasks in this package start with the prefix ece..
+You can check if everything worked out by calling se --help from the command line.
+ScriptEngine will show all registered tasks, and the tasks in this package start with the prefix ece.

-1.1 Installation Using Conda
+1.1 Installation using conda and pip

-Note: This is the recommended way to install this package for users.
+This is the recommended way to install this package.

 Get the conda package manager following the instructions for your operating system.
-Create an environment and activate it with:
+Create an environment and activate it with

 '''

-conda create --name <ENVIRONMENT_NAME> python>=3.7
+conda create --name your_environment_name python=3.6 # or 3.7 or 3.8

-conda activate <ENVIRONMENT_NAME>
+conda activate your_environment_name

 '''

-Alternatively, activate an existing conda environment you want to use for this package.
+Alternatively, activate the existing conda environment you want to use for this package.